flexibeast/plisp-mode/README.md

 Start a `pil` REPL session with <kbd>M-x picolisp-repl</kbd>.

 Access documentation for the function at point with <kbd>C-c C-d</kbd> (`picolisp-describe-symbol`).
 By default, documentation will be displayed via the `lynx` HTML browser.
-However, one can set the value of `picolisp-documentation-method` to either a string containing the absolute path to an alternative browser, or - for users of Emacs 24.4 and above - to the symbol `'picolisp-display-documentation`; this function uses the `shr` library to display the documentation in an Emacs buffer.
+However, one can set the value of `picolisp-documentation-method` to either a string containing the absolute path to an alternative browser, or - for users of Emacs 24.4 and above - to the symbol `picolisp-display-documentation`; this function uses the `shr` library to display the documentation in an Emacs buffer.
 The absolute path to the documentation is specified via `picolisp-documentation-path`, and defaults to `/usr/share/doc/picolisp/doc/`.

 The various customisation options, including the faces used for syntax highlighting, are available via the `picolisp` customize-group.